nchlswhttkr/website/content/blog/validating-buildkite-pipelines/_index.md

 ![A set of steps in a configuration file, that build and deploy a website generated with Hugo](./website-pipeline.png)

-_<span class="center-text">Don't worry too much about the syntax, just see how it defines two steps, each with a set of commands.</span>_
+{{% image-caption %}}Don't worry too much about the syntax, just see how it defines two steps, each with a set of commands.{{%/ image-caption %}}

 1. The Buildkite agent looks for a pipeline file to upload, and finds `.buildkite/pipeline.yml`. \
    Uploading this file creates two more jobs.